 The toolkit also has safety information for peers and adults to be safe around a wheelchair and be good advocates.

 Power Wheelchair Safety Outing

-The Power Wheelchair Safety Outing document helps families plan outings to practice specific advanced wheelchair safety skills in the community.
+The Power Wheelchair Safety Outing document helps families plan outings to practice intermediate and advanced skills in the community.

-Print and use the checklist to plan which skills you will work on and determine which skills still need a little more practice.
+Print and use the checklist to plan which skills you will work on and track which skills need a little more practice.

 The Wheelchair Safety for Friends download is a free tool you can use with siblings, classmates and friends to help them be safer around a wheelchair.
 Download, print and share!